HaimFC/TSSCI_Project/README.md

 	videos folder - the folder where the videos are stored.
-	TSSCI folder - where the final TSSCI image will be stored. frames folder - where the frames of each video will be stored. animation folder - this it the folder where the mediaPlayer will store animation files. jsons folder - the folder where openPosewill store jsons files.
+	TSSCI folder - where the final TSSCI image will be stored. frames folder - where the frames of each video will be stored. animation folder - this is the folder where the mediaPlayer will store animation files. jsons folder - the folder where openPose will stores jsons files.